selner/job_scooper_v4/README.md

 Jobs Scooper supports over 20 different job sites out of the box:
 Amazon, CareerBuilder, Craigslist, Disney, DotJobs, Ebay, EmploymentGuide, Expedia, Facebook, Geekwire, Glassdoor, Google, Groupon, Indeed, LinkUp, Mashable, Monster, Outerwall, Porch, SimplyHired, Tableau.

-If your site isn't supported, it's super easy to add a new site plugin.
+If your site isn't supported, it's super easy to add a new site plugin for almost any site that lists jobs.
 Basic instructions on how to create your own are in examples/PluginTemplate.php.
+There are currently three kinds of plugins that can be written:
+* server-side HTML download
+* XML download and parse (e.g. for an RSS feed of jobs) and
+* client-side HTML download

+The client-side HTML download uses Applescript to drive Safari and download the HTML to files for parsing.

 Please add your new plugin to the list in Github so that everyone can benefit from your efforts!

 ###Other Stuff
 * Version:  v1.0.1